pchernic/ydata-profiling/README.md

-# 📊 ydata-profiling for EDA
+# 📊 Ydata-profiling for EDA
 This code explores ydata-profiling to automate and accelerate exploratory data analysis (EDA).
 With just a few lines of code, you can generate a comprehensive report that highlights:

 Data types and distributions